jsntv200/redant-home/README.md

 Forestry config for front matters and settings are located in the `.forestry` folder.

-Files uploaded through Forestry are set to go into the `/assets/uploads` folder.
+Files uploaded through Forestry are set to go into the `/assets/uploads` folder

 ## Release / Deploy